slanj/yolo-tiling/README.md

 ## Tile (slice) YOLO Dataset for Small Objects Detection

 This script can cut images and corresponding labels from YOLO dataset into tiles of specified size and create a new datased based on these tiles.
+More details you can find in the <a href="https://towardsdatascience.com/tile-slice-yolo-dataset-for-small-objects-detection-a75bf26f7fa2">article</a>.

 ## Usage